SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 \subsection{Evaluating SurrogateSHAP with Linear Datamodel Score (LDS)}

 In this section, we evaluate SurrogateSHAP in attribution tasks for T2I diffusion models through Linear Datamodel Score (LDS) \citep{ilyas2022datamodels}, which measures how well an attribution method predicts utilities of unseen coalitions.
-Formally, for a coalition $S\subseteq[n]$ and an attribution method \(\tau\), its additive scores is \( g(S;\tau) \;=\; \sum_{i\in S}\tau_i\), and LDS is defined as:
+Formally, for a coalition $S\subseteq[n]$ and an attribution method \(\tau\), its additive score is \( g(S;\tau) \;=\; \sum_{i\in S}\tau_i\), and LDS is defined as:

 where $\rho$ is Spearman correlation \citep{spearman1961proof} and $\mathcal{S}_\alpha$ is a held-out subset sampled uniformly from $\{S\subseteq[n]:|S|=\alpha n\}$.
 We consider $\alpha\in\{0.25,0.5,0.75\}$.
-For each $\alpha$, we sample 100 subsets, retrain the model (or fine-tune with LoRA when appropriate), and compute $v(S)$ following \Cref{sec:dataset_models}.
+For each $\alpha$, we sample 100 subsets, train the model (retrain, full fine-tune, or fine-tune with LoRA as described in \Cref{sec:dataset_models}), and compute $v(S)$ following \Cref{sec:dataset_models}.
 We report the mean LDS with 95\% confidence intervals over five seeds.

-\textbf{Baseline Methods.} We group baseline attribution methods into four categories: (i) similarity-based methods; (ii) leave-one-out and its approximations (e.g., influence functions \citep{koh2017understanding} and TRAK-based methods \citep{park2023trak}); (iii) application-specific heuristics (e.g., aesthetic scores for ArtBench Post-Impressionism); and (iv) retraining proxies \citep{luefficient}.\footnote{We exclude TracIn \citep{pruthi2020estimating} since intermediate checkpoints are often unavailable in practice.} For TRAK-based methods, gradients are computed at the target model $\theta$ following \citet{zheng2023intriguing}.
+\textbf{Baseline Methods.} We group baseline attribution methods into four categories: (i) similarity-based methods; (ii) leave-one-out and its approximations (e.g., influence functions \citep{koh2017understanding} and TRAK-based methods \citep{park2023trak}); (iii) application-specific heuristics (e.g., aesthetic scores for ArtBench Post-Impressionism); and (iv) training proxies \citep{luefficient}.\footnote{We exclude TracIn \citep{pruthi2020estimating} since intermediate checkpoints are often unavailable in practice.} For TRAK-based methods, gradients are computed at the target model $\theta$ following \citet{zheng2023intriguing}.
 For local attribution methods, we averaged sample-level scores over images generated by $\theta$ to obtain global scores.
 The aggregation strategy at the contributor level depends on the method: we sum datum-level attributions for influence-function and TRAK methods (the principled aggregation \citep{koh2019accuracy}), while for similarity-based and application-specific baselines, we aggregate by either the mean or the maximum.
 Additional details for baseline implementations are in \Cref{apx:baselines}.

 \textbf{Results.} \Cref{tab:lds_0.5_results} summarizes LDS ($\alpha = 0.5$) performance for each method.
 Our results reveal that TRAK and influence-function (IF) variants frequently underperform LOO estimates.
 In ArtBench (Post-Impressionism), these methods exhibit negative correlations, most notably D-TRAK (\( -20.75\% \text{ LDS}\)).
 Similarity-based methods (e.g., CLIP similarity, GMValuator \citep{yanggmvaluator}) are often inconsistent across datasets and utilities.
 Such results suggest that these baseline methods can be misleading regarding the impact of data contributors on generative quality.
 In contrast, SurrogateSHAP shows consistent and superior performance across diverse utility functions, ranging from distributional metrics (FID) to perceptual ones (Avg.
 Aesthetic, LPIPS).
 Within the Shapley-based framework, SurrogateSHAP outperforms sFT \citep{luefficient} by a substantial margin.
 On CIFAR-20, it achieves 51.21\% LDS for FID, whereas sFT struggles and underperforms other baselines.
 In ArtBench (Post-Impressionism), SurrogateSHAP reaches 44.14\% LDS, more than doubling sFT.
 SurrogateSHAP consistently outperforms other methods across various datamodel \(\alpha\in\{0.25,0.75\}\) (see \Cref{tab:lds_0.25_results,tab:lds_0.75_results}).